Last Full Update: December 3, 2025

 What kinds of research services does Sourcing Innovation offer?Home

-Sourcing Innovation is not a traditional Analyst 1.0 shop, nor is going to pretend that it’s a new age Analyst 2.0 shop.
+Sourcing Innovation is not a traditional Analyst 1.0 shop, nor is going to pretend that it’s a new age Analyst 2.0 shop, or a not yet defined Analyst 3.0 shop.
 As such, the types of research services it offers at this time are

 Do you publish a research agenda?

 No. Publishing a research model a year in advance is an Analyst 1.0 model that Sourcing Innovation does not follow because it wants the ability to adapt to current markets and changing needs.
-If you’re interested in a particular piece of research, you can contact the doctor to find out if it’s on the current agenda.
-Note that research agendas are influenced by requests to sponsor Illuminations or Inspirations on particular topics congruent with topics that Sourcing Innovation regularly covers.
+If you’re interested in a particular piece of research, you can Contact the doctor to find out if it’s on the current agenda and/or contract for it (which will put it on the agenda).
+Note that research agendas are influenced by requests to sponsor Illuminations, Inspirations, or e-Books on particular topics congruent with topics that Sourcing Innovation regularly covers and other custom engagements.

 What kinds of lead generation services does Sourcing Innovation offer?Home

-Sourcing Innovation’s lead generation services revolve around it’s public label Illumination and Inspiration executive style thought leadership white papers, occasional webinar participation, and product marketing advisory services.
+Sourcing Innovation’s lead generation services revolve around it’s public label Illumination, Inspiration, and e-Boook executive style thought leadership white papers and e-Books, occasional webinar or podcast participation, and product marketing advisory services.
 Please refer to those services for more information.

 What kinds of event promotion services does Sourcing Innovation offer?Home

-• advertise your event on the blog (sidebar),
+You can possibly advertise your event on the blog (sidebar).
+Contact for details.

 What kinds of consulting & advisory services does Sourcing Innovation offer?Home